marshmallow-packages/laravel-facebook-webhook/README.md

 php artisan marshmallow:setup-facebook
 ```

+## Usage

+This package uses [spatie/laravel-webhook-client](https://github.com/spatie/laravel-webhook-client) to retrieve and process the incoming Facebook Webhook.
+For initial Facebook authentication it uses [Laravel Socialite](https://socialiteproviders.com/Facebook/).
 On an incoming webhook, it retrieves the Lead data through the Facebook Graph API and sends an event on completion.
+You can specify which job should process the Lead data in the `process_facebook_webhook_job` in the `facebook-webhook` config file.

 ## Changelog